 The LMPA shares many interests with local, state and regional groups and organizations that complement its mission.
 We have included links and information to help you make the most of your time here in the Lake Morey community.

 The Lake Morey Foundation (LMF) was created in 1984 as an independent 501(c)(3) tax-exempt organization.
-The intent was to give individuals, businesses and community organizations a vehicle by which to make tax-deductible donations to further the Foundation’s mission: to help protect, preserve and enhance Lake Morey in Fairlee, VT, and its watershed and viewshed as an environmental, recreational and economic resource.
+The intent was to give individuals, businesses and community organizations a vehicle by which to make tax-deductible donations to further the Foundation’s mission: to help protect, preserve, conserve and enhance Lake Morey in Fairlee, VT, and its watershed and viewshed as an environmental, recreational and economic resource.

 The Foundation encourages and expands upon the efforts of the LMPA and other local and state organizations to enrich the ecosystem of Lake Morey and to facilitate an interactive community revolving around Lake Morey’s water quality, along with its natural and man-made surroundings.
 To achieve its mission, the Lake Morey Foundation provides grant funding for projects, programs and activities that focus on the lake in one or more of the following ways: